SunStarSys/orion/README.md

     See <https://vcs.sunstarsys.com/repos/svn/public/cms-sites/www.sunstarsys.com/> for a live example.

-2. Launch the markdown.js daemon in the background.
+2. Launch the markdownd.js server in the background.

 3. Run build_site.pl --source-base /path/to/sources/trunk --target-base /wherever/you/want